Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models

 \item \textbf{No $u^\omega$} ignores the random effect associated with the scale model.

 \item \textbf{No $u^\omega$ and misspecified $\omega$} combines the two previous scenarios, with age and random intercept ignored in the scale model.

 \end{itemize}

-Figure~\ref{fig:s2:age} presents the fixed effect associated with the age covariate, while Figure~\ref{fig:s2:ri} describes the estimated standard deviation of the random intercept across the simulations.
+Figure~\ref{fig:s2:age} presents the fixed effect estimates associated with the age covariate, while Figure~\ref{fig:s2:ri} describes the estimated standard deviation of the random intercept across the simulations.
 On the right, we display the coverage in percent over the different simulations.
 For consistency, we display all method specifications in these figures.
 Note that some do not estimate all quantities, hence the absence of some estimates.

 \paragraph{Adding superfluous parameters does not invalidate inference.} In all figures, the correctly specified model (Correct) and the one considering all covariates (All) result in similar estimates.
-This shows that, with enough data, all models that include the correct covariates as a special case will lead to a correct inference.
-Note that, however, considering all covariates results in an increased number of parameters and associated computational time --- the method considering all covariates is more than 50\% slower than the correctly specified model.
+This indicates that, with sufficient data, all models that include the correct covariates as a special case will yield a correct inference.
+This is also confirmed by the other metrics in Appendix B. Note, however, that considering all covariates results in an increased number of parameters and associated computational time; the fitting procedure for the method considering all covariates is more than 50\% slower than the one for the correctly specified model.